jhkennedy/sliderule-docs/rtd/source/user_guide/ICESat-2.rst

 1.1 Assets
 ----------

-When accessing SlideRule as a service, there are many times when you need to specify which source datasets it should use when processing the data.
+When accessing SlideRule as a service, there are times when you need to specify which source datasets it should use when processing the data.
 A source dataset is called an **asset** and is specified by its name as a string.

 The asset name tells SlideRule where to get the data, and what format the data should be in.
 The following assets are supported by the ICESat-2 deployment of SlideRule: